lliu58b/social-video-verification-hackathon/README.md

 Landmarks are shown as green dots.
 <img src="./images/faciallandmarks_video.jpg" width=480 />

-Example image of landmark index layout over the face:
+Example image of landmark index layout over the face.
+The data contains a subset of 40 of the following 68 points:
 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20200514113658/Face-Landmark-Representation.png" width=480 />
 [Thank you to [www.geeksforgeeks.org](www.geeksforgeeks.org)]